 Iditarod Trail Sled Dog Race

-The world-famous Iditarod begins March 8, 2020 in Willow at 2 p.m.
+The world-famous Iditarod is scheduled to begin on March 7, 2021 in Willow at 2 p.m.
 Don't miss the exciting start to the "Last Great Race."
 Mushers and their teams of huskies leave the starting chute at Deshka Landing.
 While no spectators are allowed due to Covid-19 protocols, race fans may see the mushers on the Susitna River.
 They will cover more than 1,000 miles through the Alaska Range, through Interior Alaska and the Norton Sound Coast and ultimately finish in Nome.
 The grueling race attracts mushers from around the globe.

 March in Talkeetna